 If you want to build a positive atmosphere of mutual trust in your team, you should make all critical information available and open.
 Let everyone know what are the team and individual goals, discuss important decisions with the team, have a transparent wage system, and keep everyone in the loop.
 Your crew should have a clear picture of what is happening in the company.

 Tip: A great place to publish all of the information and keep them in-house is an internal blog.
 Use different post categories to mark company info.

 6. Provide some kind of "Monthly News" on team accomplishments

 People enjoy being appreciated, so show them that you care.
 Start some sort of team news (in your internal blog, or some other place where everyone can access) and say it loud what your company and your people have done in the past month.
 It will show them that you noticed their effort (or lack of it) and that you value their work.

-Such practice will also show the team what the other have been doing.
+Such practice will also show the team what the others have been doing.
 It is often a case that people are not aware of what exactly the others are working on, so it's an excellent opportunity to share such insights.

 Maybe you already knew all these things about team communication, but it's good to hear them again, and again.
-They are the essential of the quality work environment, and it's not bad to read it all over from time to time.
+They are the essence of the quality work environment, and it's not bad to read it all over from time to time.
 So, now that you have done your recap, go and make your team communication excellent!